AnonymousDenver/De-Guzman-_-PA-2_2ECEB/README.md

 Output : array([  9,   36,   81,  144,  225,  324,  441,  576,  729,  900, 1089,
                  1296, 1521, 1764, 2025, 2304, 2601, 2916, 3249, 3600, 3969, 4356,
                  4761, 5184, 5625, 6084, 6561, 7056, 7569, 8100, 8649, 9216, 9801])

+# codes

+import numpy as np # Use to access and create numpy files

+# Step 1: Create an array of the first 100 positive integers
+integers = np.arange(1, 101)

+# Step 2: Square each element in the array and storing in a variable
+squares = integers**2

+# Step 3: Reshaping the 9x9 into a 10x10 matrix and store to variable "A"
+A = squares.reshape(10, 10)

+# Step 4: Identify elements divisible by 3
+divisible_by_3 = A[A % 3 == 0]

+# Step 5: Save the result to a file
+np.save('div_by_3.npy', divisible_by_3)